alphagov/inside-government-admin-guide/creating-documents/official-documents.md

 ---
 layout: default
-title: How to publish content / Official document: creating one
+title: How to publish content / Official documents: creating one
 ---

 Information about the [different types of official documents and how to prepare them for publication](http://nationalarchives.gov.uk/information-management/our-services/types-of-parliamentary-papers.htm) is available from the National Archives website.